apache/arrow/docs/source/developers/guide/step_by_step/pr_lifecycle.rst

       $ git commit -am "<message>" #if all changed files are to be committed

-2. **Important!** In case there are commits from other developers on the Pull Request branch or if you committed suggestions from the GitHub you need to update you code with ``origin`` before rebasing!
+2. **Important!** In case there are commits from other developers on the pull request branch or if you committed suggestions from the GitHub you need to update you code with ``origin`` before rebasing!
 To do this run:

    .. code:: console